di3goleite/origin-assignment/frontend/README.md

 Web application made with React.
 For this project, we have these derivables:

-* Application: made with react
+* Application: made with React
-* Unit tests: made with react testing library
+* Unit tests: made with React Testing Library
-* End-to-end test: made with cypress
+* End-to-end test: made with Cypress
-* Live documentation: made with storybooks
+* Live documentation: made with Storybook

 ## Requirements